asyncButNeverAwaits/EdgeReadAloud.github.io/README.md

 - Autosave when Read Aloud stop reading
 - Personalisation settings (theme, font size, scroll position)
 - Save settings to github repository
-- PWA, able to add the website as shortcut to your mobile
+- PWA, able to add as shortcut to your mobile

 # Configuration
 ## Repository path